-Fat Pad Impingement: The fatty tissue underneath the patella can become irritated and swollen as a result of direct contact, hyperextension or repetitive strain.
+Fat Pad Impingement: The fatty tissue underneath the patella can become irritated and swollen as a result of a direct hit, hyperextension, or repetitive strain.

 Cartilage Defect: The normal wear and tear of life may eventually damage the cartilage, the material that covers the surface of bones in healthy joints.
 When the cartilage softens or tears, it may cause pain, reduce available motion within the joint, and limit function.